yatrik-15/AMC-AI-Fire-NOC-Scrutiny-System/README.md

 5. Lifecycle governance
    - Extend beyond the approval stage into post-issuance monitoring, expiry notices, worklist prioritization and renewal enforcement.

-This aligns with the deck's core message: a unified AI-powered pre-occupancy scrutiny and continuous post-issuance fire NOC lifecycle management framework.

 Key concepts
 ------------